Ben8t/football-analytics/Maps/readme.md

 # Passnetwork and Shotmap with R
 Create passnetwork and shotmap thanks to data from WhoScored.com (Opta) in R with `igraph` and `ggnetwork` libraries.

+## [BETA] Web app

+This work live now in a webapp (beta) : [passnetwork.pimpaudben.fr](passnetwork.pimpaudben.fr)

+This app is build with RShiny on a Amazon EC2 instance.
+Still in beta version, it need better features, design, UX, instructions, and so on...

 ## Gather data from WhoScored
 Get the match url directly from WhoScored (Match Centre link on a game webpage)

 Example : https://www.whoscored.com/Matches/1190338/Live/England-Premier-League-2017-2018-Bournemouth-Arsenal

 > **Note** : You can get data directly from WhoScored with copy-paste command below in your web navigator javascript console :
 `copy(JSON.stringify(matchCentreData));`
 This command put a json object in your clipboard that you can paste in a json file.

 ## PassNetwork builder
 Run this command in a shell:
 `Rscript passNetwork.r "url" "path_to_save_data" "team" "color" pass_number`

 * `url` is the WhoScored url we talk about above.